Hurotamo/airchainpay/airchainpay-wallet-core/src/core/crypto/README.md

 ## Security Warnings

-- **PLACEHOLDER/INSECURE CODE**: Some methods (e.g., `ripemd160_sha256`) are placeholders and are NOT secure for production.
-These are clearly marked in code and documentation.
-Replace with secure, audited implementations before production use.
-- **DEPRECATED METHODS**: Deprecated or commented-out cryptographic methods are present for reference only.
-Do NOT use them in production.
 - **ALGORITHM CHOICE**: Always prefer Argon2 for password hashing.
 PBKDF2 is legacy only.
 - **AUDIT**: All cryptographic code should be reviewed and audited before production deployment.